MuongKimhong/server_deployment_instruction/README.md

     }
 }
 ```
+Repeat the same process as above, add nginx conf file to site-enabled

 http://160.39.192.225:3000 because server running on port 3000

 make sure it's the same as port that server is running on